 Landlords typically bear the responsibility for maintaining the structural soundness and overall livability of the rented property.
 This duty often encompasses promptly and efficiently addressing pest infestations, such as cockroaches in the apartment.

 Among their obligations may be the need to hire expert pest control services, pay for them, and ensure the methods are safe and effective.
+Whether the infestation involves common pests or requires specialized bed bug treatment solutions, landlords are responsible for ensuring the issue is resolved thoroughly and complies with local health and safety regulations.
 Furthermore, they are expected to give tenants sufficient notice before any pest control procedures, and in certain situations, they might be obligated to offer alternative accommodations if required.

 What are the Tenant’s Responsibilities Regarding Pest Control?